 What to Do When You Have a Voice Concern

 If you find that there is a problem with your voice, an immediate exam is necessary in order to achieve the most favorable outcome possible.
 A doctor can advise you on medical or therapeutic management of your condition.
-A laryngologist or speech pathologist can also tell you when it is best to rest your voice in order to preserve the delicate folds and structures of your vocal cords.
+A laryngologist or speech pathologist can also tell you when it is best to rest your voice in order to preserve the delicate structures of your vocal cords.